Invoices-Manager/Invoices-Manager-API/README.md

 12.)
 Save and close the file

 ### Configure / Generate the database | This will generate all tables and columns in your database on the latest version
 13.)
+Run `dotnet ef migrations add firstInit` in your terminal. (of course in the project folder)

+14.)
 Run `dotnet ef database update` in your terminal. (of course in the project folder)

 ### Start the API | This will start the api on port 5000 for all ip's
 #### Change the port if you want to
 #### --configuration <configuration mode>: Sets the configuration mode.
 Possible values are `Debug` or `Release`.
 #### --verbosity <level>: Sets the level of detail of the console output.
 Possible values are `quiet`, `minimal`, `normal`, `detailed` and `diagnostic`.
-14.)
+15.)
 Run the `dotnet run --urls=http://0.0.0.0:5000 --configuration Release --verbosity minimal` to start the api.

 ## Features:
 ✔️ 100% free and open source